ntaylor0000/google-data-analytics-professional-certificate/8 - Google Data Analytics Capstone: Complete a Case Study/Case Study 1: How does bike-share navigate speedy success/Case Study 1.md

         - **SQL:** DAYOFWEEK(started_at) (Returns the day of the week as a number).
         - **R:** wday(started_at, label = TRUE) (Returns the day of the week as a label, e.g., “Mon”, “Tue”, etc.).

 ### Tool-Specific Approaches

 **Excel Approach**

+While Excel is a widely-used tool for data analysis, it is not well-suited for handling very large datasets due to its memory limitations.
+Excel can accommodate up to 1,048,575 rows per worksheet, which may restrict its use for large-scale analysis.
+For this project, the following steps were performed using Excel:

+  -	Data Merging:

+   	The 12 CSV files were merged into one workbook using Power Query.
+New columns were created to separate the started_at and ended_at timestamps into started_at_date, started_at_time, ended_at_date, and ended_at_time for better manipulation.
+However, an error was encountered due to Excel's row limit, which is insufficient for the dataset size.
+The data exceeded the 1,048,575-row limit per sheet, rendering this method impractical for the full dataset.

+  - Data Transformation:

+    Formulas were applied to calculate key metrics:

+      - Ride length: =I2 - F2 (Where F2 is the ride start time and I2 is the ride end time).
+      - Day of week: =WEEKDAY(C2, 1) (Returns the day of the week based on the start time).

+  - Data Cleaning:

+      The “Remove Duplicates” function was applied to identify and remove any duplicate records.
+No duplicates were detected within the subset of data that Excel could process.

+> Note: Due to the large size of the dataset (5,854,585 rows), Excel was unable to fully handle the data.
+While Excel can be useful for small to medium-sized datasets, SQL and R are better suited for managing large datasets of this scale.